MadLadSquad/YouyinPublicDeckRepository/README.md

 and finally click submit.
 Make sure to monitor the pull request from a response from the maintainers.
 Once a pull request is approved and merged, changes should apply in about 10 minutes

-If you're submitting a deck that's already pre-leveled up and want to leave the data there(for example a deck where every card is set at level 3) you should change the file extension of the deck from `.yydeck.json` to `.presetlvl.yydeck.json` and make sure the name of the deck represents it.
-Not setting the file extension like this will result in the removal of all data once the automatic sanitizer goes trough your deck